 Options to Energy Loss Solutions

 One option Fairborn offered was a full perimeter door that re-circulates air horizontally.
 At a price of more than $30,000 however, the full perimeter door was a cost-prohibitive retrofit.
-A more economical and equally functional option was a Berner 12-foot-wide, two-speed, 2,304-cfm Model VSB air curtain mounted above the doorway at one-fifth the cost.
-Like the full perimeter re-circulating air door- way, an air curtain is up to 80-percent efficient at separating two environments.
-Additionally, an air curtain and a rollup door combination–the latter which the client already had already purchased and installed–is a proven effective solution to energy losses in cold storage freezer applications.
+A more economical and equally functional option was a Berner 12-foot-wide, two-speed, 2,304-cfm Model VSB (now known as the Industrial Direct Drive 12) air curtain mounted above the doorway at one-fifth the cost.
+Like the full perimeter re-circulating air doorway, an air curtain is up to 80-percent efficient at separating two environments.
+Additionally, an air curtain and a rollup door combination–the latter which the client had already purchased and installed–is a proven effective solution to energy losses in cold storage freezer applications.

 Custom Engineering a Solution

-To eliminate the need to cantilever the air curtain away from the high speed door mechanism, Berner recommendation was to install the air curtain vertically.
-Because the unit was originally designed for horizontal mounting, Berner’s engineering department modified the air discharge nozzles to produce a thinner, higher velocity air stream, so that the air curtain reaches the volume, velocity and uniformity required to seal a doorway.
+To eliminate the need to cantilever the air curtain away from the high-speed door mechanism, Berner’s recommendation was to install the air curtain vertically.
+Because the unit was originally designed for horizontal mounting, Berner’s engineering department modified the air discharge nozzles to produce a thinner, higher velocity air stream, so that the air curtain reaches the volume, velocity, and uniformity required to seal a doorway.
 The modification helps minimize doorway air balance issues between adjoining rooms with significant temperature differentials that are inherent in cold storage facilities.